 Brittany Healy: The community IS what I love the most about this craft beer!
-We go through ups and downs together, meet in bars and at events, share so many laughs, all while drinking delicious beer from around the globe.
+We go through ups and downs together, meet in bars and at events, and share so many laughs, all while drinking delicious beer from around the globe.
 By nature, I love connecting with others no matter what their background is, so the common denominator of all of us loving craft beer is a beautiful thing and I’m grateful for the community every day.

 BeerSelfie: Since you’ve joined the community, how have you seen it grow and/or change?

 Brittany Healy: There are a lot more women, hell yeah!
 Haha.
-Really though, when I started in this industry I was one of very few women and it’s great to see that now, being a woman in craft beer isn’t something anyone is surprised to see at all.
-Shoutout to Pink Boots Society!
+Really though, when I started in this industry I was one of the very few women and it’s great to see that now, being a woman in craft beer isn’t something anyone is surprised to see at all.
+Shoutout to the Pink Boots Society!

-On another hand, I’ve noticed how saturated the markets are getting – which isn’t necessarily a bad thing, but in sales it’s become more difficult to have a permanent handle on an account.
+On another hand, I’ve noticed how saturated the markets are getting – which isn’t necessarily a bad thing, but in sales, it’s become more difficult to have a permanent handle on an account.
 There are so many breweries that buyers are constantly rotating to try to fit in all of the options that they have available.
-For the consumer, it’s either great because there’s always something different to try, or it becomes disappointing because if they find a beer that they really like and want to continue drinking it, chances are after that keg blows they’ll have to find it somewhere else or wait months for the account to bring it back again, if they ever do so at all.
+For the consumer, it’s either great because there’s always something different to try, or it becomes disappointing because if they find a beer that they really like and want to continue drinking it, chances are after that keg blows they’ll have to find it somewhere else or wait months for the account to bring it back again if they ever do so at all.

 BeerSelfie: Yeah, as a consumer, that’s a tricky knife edge to walk – trying out new stuff and finding those “insta-buys” that you always want to have available.
 Some of that is definitely influenced by the marketing – how do you see social media playing into (and influencing) the craft beer scene?

 Brittany Healy: It’s been a huge influence!
 Most breweries are staying up to date with their Instagram pages to announce new releases and events and it definitely reaches the masses.
-I remember one day, Faction made a post about one of our new cans being released that week and before I even saw the post, I received texts from two different buyers asking if it’s available yet.
+I remember one day, Faction made a post about one of our new cans being released that week and before I even saw the post, I received texts from two different buyers asking if it was available yet.
 So yes, people are watching!

 BeerSelfie: That’s got to be a rewarding experience, to have that sort of immediate feedback.
-Let’s shift gears a bit, and actually go back a few questions – what is your “Go To” brew?
+Let’s shift gears a bit, and actually, go back a few questions – what is your “Go To” brew?

 Brittany Healy: Sounds expected, but Faction Pils and Penske File have been my go-to even before I worked for Faction.
-Now that we’re canning, it makes for an even more accessible camping/hiking/outdoor friendly beer.
+Now that we’re canning, it makes for an even more accessible camping/hiking/outdoor-friendly beer.
 I also love some Dale’s Pale Ale from Oskar Blues and STS Pilsner from Russian River… I’m so happy it’s widely available now!

-BeerSelfie: Absolutely – cans are the way to go for the outdoors, if you ask me.
+BeerSelfie: Absolutely – cans are the way to go for the outdoors if you ask me.
 Let’s flip it around – when you’ve got someone asking you for a recommendation, what’s the first one that comes to mind?